 repeated - Means two or more times.

-terminally ill - Your child is considered to be terminally ill if they are suffering from a progressive disease where death can be expected within 6 months.
+terminally ill - Your child is considered to be terminally ill if they are suffering from a progressive disease where death can be reasonably be expected within six months.

-For the disability test for the lower rate DLA mobility component your child must:
+For the lower rate of the mobility component, your child must:

 - need guidance or supervision with walking on unfamiliar routes because of their mental or physical disablement.
 He or she must need substantially more guidance or supervision than a child of the same age who is in normal physical or mental health.

-Your child cannot receive lower rate mobility component until they reach the age of five.
+Your child cannot receive the lower rate of the mobility component until they reach the age of five.

-For the disability test for the higher rate DLA mobility component your child must satisfy one of the following conditions:
+For the higher rate of the mobility component, your child must satisfy one of the following conditions.
+They must:

-- the exertion required to walk would constitute a danger to your life or would be likely to lead to a serious deterioration in your health
+- the exertion required to walk would constitute a danger to their life or would be likely to lead to a serious deterioration in their health;

-- qualify for the highest rate of DLA care component, be severely mentally impaired and show disruptive behaviour.
+- qualify for the highest rate of the DLA care component, be severely mentally impaired and show disruptive behaviour;

 - be both blind and deaf and need the assistance of another person to walk out of doors.

-Your child cannot receive higher rate mobility component until they reach the age of three.
+Your child cannot receive the higher rate of the mobility component until they reach the age of three.

-What the mobility component disability test rules mean
+What do the terms in the mobility component disability tests mean?

-guidance or supervision on unfamiliar routes - Your child can get this if they can walk but need someone on hand to guide or supervise them.
-If he or she is blind, has learning disabilities or is mentally ill they are likely to qualify for this rate.
+guidance or supervision on unfamiliar routes - Your child can get the lower rate of the mobility component if they can walk but need someone on hand to guide or supervise them.
+If he or she is blind, has learning disabilities or is mentally ill they may qualify for this rate.
 The test is based on their ability to cope with unfamiliar routes (for example they may be able to find their way to your local shop but become confused, lost or anxious if walking in a strange place).

 virtually unable to walk - This test looks at your child's ability to walk out of doors on a normal flat surfaced pavement or road.
 The following factors are taken into account :